-Under Malaysian law, an agreement in restraint of trade is void and unenforceable pursuant to Section 28 of the Malaysian Contracts Act 1950 (CA).
-Unlike other common law jurisdictions where an agreement in restraint of trade may be valid depending on the 'reasonableness'19 of the restraint, in Malaysia, once a clause is found to be an agreement in restraint of trade, it is automatically void regardless of the reasonableness of the restraint.20
+An agreement in restraint of trade is void and unenforceable pursuant to Section 28 of the Malaysian Contracts Act 1950 (CA).
+Unlike other common law jurisdictions where an agreement in restraint of trade may be valid depending on the 'reasonableness'20 of the restraint, in Malaysia, once a clause is found to be an agreement in restraint of trade, it is automatically void regardless of the reasonableness of the restraint.21

 The non-enforceability of an agreement in restraint of trade applies only to post-contractual restraint.
 Therefore, a non-compete restraint that is imposed on an employee during the life of the contract for employment is not a covenant in restraint of trade and is not rendered void under Section 28 of the CA.

-While post-termination non-compete clauses are clearly void by reason of Section 28 of the CA, a non-solicitation clause may be upheld if it is regarded as reasonable.21
+Although post-termination non-compete clauses are clearly void by reason of Section 28 of the CA, a non-solicitation clause may be upheld if it is regarded as reasonable.22

 i Working time

 There is no regulated or fixed number of working hours except for employees who are governed by the EA.
-Under Section 60A of the EA, employees must not be required to work for more than five consecutive hours without a period of leisure of not less than 30 minutes, or for more than eight hours in one day, or spread over a period of more than 10 hours in one day, and for no more than 48 hours in one week.
-Also no employer is allowed to require any female employee to work in any industrial undertaking between 10pm and 5am, nor work for a day without having had a period of 11 consecutive hours free from such work.22 The DGL has the power to provide a written exemption to any female employee, or classes of female employees, from any restriction in Section 34 of the EA.
-In practice, these exemptions have been given.23 There is also a blanket exemption given for all employers provided that certain conditions are met.24
+Under Section 60A of the EA, employees must not be required to work for more than five consecutive hours without a rest period of not less than 30 minutes, or for more than eight hours in one day, or spread over a period of more than 10 hours in one day, and for no more than 48 hours in one week.
+Furthermore, no employer is allowed to require any female employee to work in any industrial undertaking between 10pm and 5am, nor work for a day without having had a period of 11 consecutive hours free from the work.23 The DGL has the power to provide a written exemption to any female employee, or classes of female employees, from any restriction in Section 34 of the EA.
+In practice, these exemptions have been given.24 There is also a blanket exemption given for all employers, provided that certain conditions are met.25

-An employee is entitled to a minimum overtime rate of one and a half times the hourly rate of pay for work beyond the employee's normal hours of work per day.25 For work carried out in excess of the normal hours of work on a rest day, the employee is entitled to two times the hourly rate of pay.26 For work carried out in excess of the normal hours of work on a public holiday, an EA employee is entitled to three times the hourly rate of pay.27 Employee cannot work more than 104 hours of overtime in one month.28
+An employee is entitled to a minimum overtime rate of one and a half times the usual hourly rate of pay for work beyond the employee's normal hours of work per day.26 For work carried out in excess of the normal hours of work on a rest day, the employee is entitled to twice the hourly rate of pay.27 For work carried out in excess of the normal hours of work on a public holiday, an EA employee is entitled to three times the hourly rate of pay.28 Employees cannot work more than 104 hours of overtime in one month.29

-As regards the hiring of foreign workers, the employer must apply in advance for Immigration Security Clearance (ISC) at ISC centres in the source countries and for Visa with Reference from the Immigration Department.
-An employer who employs a foreign worker must furnish the DGL with the particulars of the foreign worker, within 14 days of employment, by forwarding the particulars to the nearest office of the DGL.29 In respect of registration, the employer must prepare and keep one or more registers containing information regarding each foreign worker it employed.
-There is currently no express limitation on the number of foreign workers that a company may employ but a maximum quota of foreign workers must be obtained by employers and companies from the Ministry of Home Affairs.30
+As regards the hiring of a foreign worker, the employer must apply in advance for immigration security clearance (ISC) at an ISC centre in the source country and for a visa with reference from the Immigration Department.
+An employer who employs a foreign worker must furnish the DGL with the particulars of the foreign worker, within 14 days of employment, by forwarding the particulars to the nearest office of the DGL.31 In respect of registration, the employer must prepare and keep one or more registers containing information regarding each foreign worker it has employed.
+There is currently no express limitation on the number of foreign workers that a company may employ but a maximum quota of foreign workers must be obtained by employers and companies from the Ministry of Home Affairs.32

 Employers must apply to the Immigration Department for the necessary visa and visit passes for foreign workers.
-New foreign workers starting work in Malaysia on or after 1 January 2019 will have to be registered directly with SOCSO under the Employment Injury Scheme by their employers.
+New foreign workers starting work in Malaysia on or after 1 January 2019 will have to be registered by their employers with SOCSO under the Employment Injury Scheme.
 The employer or company is also required to make EIS contributions to the relevant employment insurance fund.
-This EIS fund provides for a number of benefits, such as re-employment allowance, reduced income allowance, training allowance and job-hunting assistance.
+This EIS fund provides for a number of benefits, such as re-employment allowance, reduced income allowance, training allowance and assistance with finding a job.

 Generally, employers do not have to contribute to an employee provident fund unless the foreign worker elects to contribute.
 In such a case, the employer's share of the contribution is five ringgit per month.
 Foreign workers who leave Malaysia permanently may withdraw their contributions when leaving.

-An employer will not be permitted to obtain an employee's bank account information as it is protected by banking secrecy laws.32 Written consent for the disclosure of this type of information is required from the employee for the bank to disclose the information.
+An employer will not be permitted to obtain an employee's bank account information as it is protected by banking secrecy laws.34 Written consent is required from the employee before a bank will disclose this type of information.

 See also Section XII regarding data protection and background checks.

 Although it is not mandatory for a company to have rules relating to the prevention of corruption, it is highly advisable to do so.
-Section 17A of the Malaysian Anti-Corruption Commission Act 2009 (the MACC Act), which is due to come into force on 1 June 2020, imposes liability on a commercial organisation if a person associated34 with that commercial organisation is involved in corrupt activities.
-In this regard, Section 17A(1) of the MACC Act provides that it is a defence for the commercial organisation to prove that it had 'adequate procedures' in place to prevent persons associated with the commercial organisation from undertaking any corrupt activity.
+Section 17A of the Malaysian Anti-Corruption Commission Act 2009 (the MACC Act), which came into force on 1 June 2020, imposes liability on a commercial organisation if a person associated36 with that organisation is involved in corrupt activities.
+In this regard, Section 17A(1) of the MACC Act provides that it is a defence for the commercial organisation to prove that it had 'adequate procedures' in place to prevent persons associated with the organisation from undertaking any corrupt activity.

 It is common in Malaysia for disciplinary rules to be set out in full in an employment handbook and incorporated by reference in employment contracts.

-Save and except for termination on the ground of closure of business, an employer is prohibited from dismissing a female employee during the period she is entitled to maternity leave.37 If an employee remains absent from work after the expiry of her maternity leave because of an illness arising out of her pregnancy and confinement that results in her being unable to work, an employer can only terminate her services if she remains absent for more than 90 days after the expiry of her maternity leave.38
+Save and except for termination of an employment contract on the ground of closure of business, an employer is prohibited from dismissing a female employee during the period she is entitled to maternity leave.39 If an employee remains absent from work after the expiry of her maternity leave because of an illness arising out of her pregnancy and confinement that results in her being unable to work, an employer can only terminate her services if she remains absent for more than 90 days after the expiry of her maternity leave.40

-While there is no express statutory provision stating that a contract of employment must be in Malay, some labour officers take the view that because the register that contains the terms and conditions of employment must be in Malay, it follows that the contract of employment must also be in Malay.
+Although there is no express statutory provision for a contract of employment to be in Malay, some labour officers take the view that because the register that contains the terms and conditions of employment must be in Malay, it follows that the contract of employment must also be in Malay.
 Therefore, for employees governed by the EA, it is preferable that their employment contracts are translated into Malay.

-Employees in Malaysia have an unfettered right to join a trade union and this right cannot be restricted by contract.42 Before a trade union can represent its employees, however, it must satisfy two requirements: (1) it must be registered under the TUA; and (2) it must be recognised by the employer under the IRA.
+Employees in Malaysia have an unfettered right to join a trade union and this right cannot be restricted by contract.44 Before a trade union can represent its employees, however, it must satisfy two requirements: (1) it must be registered under the Trade Unions Act 1959; and (2) it must be recognised by the employer under the IRA.

 Once a trade union is duly registered, it may serve on an employer a claim for recognition.
-The employer can refuse to recognise the trade union; if it so refuses, the matter will be referred to the DGIR.
+The employer can refuse to recognise the trade union; if it does so, the matter will be referred to the Director General of Industrial Relations (DGIR) for a decision.
 The DGIR will make enquiries as to the competency of the trade union and to conduct a membership verification.
 A secret ballot will be carried out to ascertain whether the trade union commands the requisite majority to represent the employees in the establishment.
-The matter will be referred to the Minister of Human Resources for the Minister to either bestow or not bestow recognition.

-When a trade union has been accorded recognition in respect of any worker or class of worker, whether or not by a decision of the Minister of Human Resources, no other trade union shall make any claim for recognition in respect of the same workers or class of workers unless three years have elapsed since the initial recognition, or the original trade union no longer exists.
+When a trade union has been accorded recognition in respect of any worker or class of worker, no other trade union shall make any claim for recognition in respect of the same workers or class of workers unless three years have elapsed since the initial recognition, or the original trade union no longer exists.

-A trade union representative cannot be dismissed or discriminated against by reason of his or her position as an officer of the trade union.43
+A trade union representative cannot be dismissed or discriminated against by reason of his or her position as an officer of the trade union.45

 The PDPA applies to a person's personal data if the person is established in Malaysia and the personal data is processed in Malaysia.
-The PDPA does not apply to any personal data processed outside Malaysia unless that personal data is intended to be further processed in Malaysia.
+The PDPA does not apply to any personal data processed outside Malaysia unless the intention is for it to be processed further in Malaysia.

 i Requirements for registration